 Use of Force

-Yes.
+Yes, see Use of Force Policy.
 The Duke University Police Department is committed to preserving and protecting all lives.
 Policing sometimes requires that officers need to exercise control of a violent or resisting person.
 We are committed to doing so while maintaining mutual respect and public trust.

 An individual’s behavior is classified based on state definitions – Compliant, Passive Resistance, Active Resistance, Assaultive, and Aggravated Assaultive.